WarrenAdams/web-op/README.md

 ```

 The `changePizzaSizes` function also needed to be fixed because it was causing the page to stutter every time
 you used the change pizza size slider.
-I took all the DOM access and calculation out of loop and made that part so it
-was only done once every time the function was called.
+I took all the DOM access and calculation out of loop and made that part separate so it was only done once every time the function was called.

 before :